-72 VFOIA.
-All meetings shall be open to the public except as provided under the Virginia 73 Freedom of Information Act, Virginia Code § 2.2-3700 et seq., as amended ("VFOIA").
-74 Pursuant to Virginia Code § 2.2-3701, "meeting" or "meetings" means the meetings 75 including work sessions, when sitting physically, or through electronic communication 76 means pursuant to § 2.2-3708.2, as a body or entity, or as an informal assemblage of (i) 77 as many as three members or (ii) a quorum, if less than three, of the constituent 78 membership, wherever held, with or without minutes being taken, whether or not votes 79 are cast, of any public body.
-The Commission may hold public hearings and report its 80 findings to the Board of Supervisors on the Commission issues that affect the public 81 interest.
+VFOIA.
+All meetings shall be open to the public except as provided under the Virginia Freedom of Information Act, Virginia Code § 2.2-3700 et seq., as amended ("VFOIA").
+Pursuant to Virginia Code § 2.2-3701, "meeting" or "meetings" means the meetings including work sessions, when sitting physically, or through electronic communication means pursuant to § 2.2-3708.2, as a body or entity, or as an informal assemblage of (i) as many as three members or (ii) a quorum, if less than three, of the constituent membership, wherever held, with or without minutes being taken, whether or not votes are cast, of any public body.
+The Commission may hold public hearings and report its findings to the Board of Supervisors on the Commission issues that affect the public interest.

-83 Notice and Agenda.
-Notice and the agenda of all meetings shall be provided as required 84 under the VFOIA.
-All meetings shall be preceded by properly posted notice stating the 85 date, time, and location of each meeting.
-Notice of a meeting shall be given at least three 86 working days prior to the meeting.
-Notice of emergency meetings, reasonable under the 87 circumstances, shall be given contemporaneously with the notice provided to [insert short 88 name] members.
-Notices of all meetings shall be provided to the Office of Public Affairs 89 for posting at the Government Center and on the County Web site.
-All meetings shall be 90 conducted in public places that are accessible to persons with disabilities.
+Notice and Agenda.
+Notice and the agenda of all meetings shall be provided as required under the VFOIA.
+All meetings shall be preceded by properly posted notice stating the date, time, and location of each meeting.
+Notice of a meeting shall be given at least three working days prior to the meeting.
+Notice of emergency meetings, reasonable under the circumstances, shall be given contemporaneously with the notice provided to [insert short name] members.
+Notices of all meetings shall be provided to the Office of Public Affairs for posting at the Government Center and on the County Web site.
+All meetings shall be conducted in public places that are accessible to persons with disabilities.

-- 91 - 92 Frequency.
-The Commission shall meet on the first and third Wednesday of each month - 93 or as determined by the Chairperson.
-Meetings shall be held at a time agreed to by a - 94 majority of Commission members, and at a place arranged by OHREP staff. - 95
+Frequency.
+The Commission shall meet on the first and third Wednesday of each month or as determined by the Chairperson.
+Meetings shall be held at a time agreed to by a majority of Commission members, and at a place arranged by OHREP staff.

-97 upcoming meeting of the Commission, then the Commission Chairperson shall appoint a 98 panel consisting of three members of the Commission, sitting as the Commission, to (1) 99 hear and decide appeals of the Director's "no cause" determinations under the Fairfax 100 County Human Rights Ordinance ("Appeal"), (2) receive Final Investigative Reports and make determinations as to whether reasonable cause exists under the Fairfax County Fair 101 102 Housing Act ("Cause Determination"), and (3) approve conciliation agreements under 103 both the Fairfax County Human Rights Ordinance and the Fairfax County Fair Housing 104 Act ("Conciliation Agreement").
+96 Panels.
+If the Commission Chairperson determines there is unlikely to be a quorum at an 97 upcoming meeting of the Commission, then the Commission Chairperson shall appoint a 98 panel consisting of three members of the Commission, sitting as the Commission, to (1) 99 hear and decide appeals of the Director's "no cause" determinations under the Fairfax 100 County Human Rights Ordinance ("Appeal"), (2) receive Final Investigative Reports and make determinations as to whether reasonable cause exists under the Fairfax County Fair 101 102 Housing Act ("Cause Determination"), and (3) approve conciliation agreements under 103 both the Fairfax County Human Rights Ordinance and the Fairfax County Fair Housing 104 Act ("Conciliation Agreement").
 Panels will meet on the first and third Wednesday of 105 each month, as needed, to hear and decide the above-specified matters.
 A simple 106 majority of panel members (a minimum of two votes) is necessary for a panel to take any 107 action.
-108 109 The Chairperson will appoint a panel based on a randomized schedule maintained by 110 OHREP.
-When an Appeal(s), Cause Determination(s), and/or Conciliation Agreement(s) 111 is scheduled, the first three Commissioners on the schedule will be contacted before the